-The Supervisory Board of the Fund comprises Pauline Bieringa and Onno Paymans, both having relevant expertise on the Fund's business.
+The Supervisory Board of the Fund comprises of three members, all having relevant expertise on the Fund's business.
 The principal duties and responsibilities of the Supervisory Board include (i) the supervision of the management of the Fund as performed by the Fund Manager as well as to supervise the general course of affairs of the Fund, and (ii) resolving any conflict of interest situation the Fund is involved in.